Accelerating Carbon Footprint Disclosure and Decarbonisation in the Built Environment

 The tiered system offers a gradual progression from generic LCA adaptation to full EPD development and certification, making carbon footprint disclosure accessible for all.
 The different graduation stages for manufacturers and suppliers:

-1. Generic LCA adaptation: this stage sees an organisation adapting generic LCA data to estimate its products’ carbon footprints.
-This will provide a high-level understanding of an organisation’s impact and establish the context for more detailed assessments.
+1. Generic LCA adaptation: this stage sees an organisation adapting LCA data already published for their product as a starting point to give provide a first estimate of their products’ carbon footprints.
+This will provide a high-level understanding of the products' impact and establish the context for more detailed assessments.

-The adaptation could be limited to confirming that the generic dataset is based on comparable manufacturing techniques and technology, and adapting the electricity grid-mix used.
+The key is to confirming that the generic dataset is based on comparable manufacturing techniques and technology, to ensure the footprint and carbon hotspots are reasonably representative.

 2. Screening and scoping carbon LCA: an organisation can incorporate specific data on key inputs such as the quantity of raw materials, energy use and transport distances to refine its carbon footprint estimation.